w38g0ru/vms/docs/research.rst

 - **Published**: Check this option if the research work has been published and you have provided it in the research publication section.

+If everything is correct, click the “Submit” button to save the research work information.

-This feature allows you to maintain a comprehensive record of your research projects, making it easier to showcase your contributions to various subjects and publications.
+This feature enables you to maintain a comprehensive record of your research projects, making it easier to showcase your contributions to various subjects and publications.